In Liverpool, there has been a significant increase in the number of positive covid tests, with 20% of the city’s tests now being positive.

 In the seven days leading up to December 26, there were 6,817 new cases in the city, an increase of 2,923 over the previous seven days.

-There are worrying signs that Liverpool is on the verge of a violent storm.
+There are worrying signals that Liverpool is on the verge of a violent storm.

-Most alarmingly, cases are rapidly increasing among the elderly, with 595 new infections reported in people aged 60 and up, up from 293 new cases the previous week.
+Most alarmingly, instances are rapidly increasing among the elderly, with 595 new infections reported in those aged 60 and more, up from 293 new cases the previous week.

 These numbers are unlikely to reflect the number of cases spread during Christmas festivities, which could spread the virus even further among older age groups.